Browser Agent Workspace Boundary

 }

-Why it is acquisition-grade
+Why it is review-ready

-Browser agents are a natural acquirer surface for frontier labs, AI browser vendors, AI coding platforms, and security companies.
+Browser agents are a natural reviewer surface for frontier labs, AI browser vendors, AI coding platforms, and security companies.
 They need a way to make agentic browsing safe enough for enterprises without forcing every customer to invent policy from scratch.

 This pack creates that path: